 Step 2: Turn on Screen Pinning and if required, specify a PIN, pattern or password to be provided while unpinning app on Android devices.

-If you're devices are running OS versions above Android 8.2, follow the steps given below to pin screen with the app:
+If your devices are running OS versions above Android 8.2, follow the steps given below to pin screen with the app:

 Step 1: Navigate to the screen to be pinned and swipe up to the middle of the screen to open the App Overview.